 The total power usage (final energy consumption) is nearly four times the electricity generation, and nearly five times the electricity final consumption.
 Sectors like transportation use very little electricity.
 The world moves around with oil, in the form of gasoline or diesel for cars, or kerosene for aircraft.

 In a gasoline car only 12-30% of the energy in gasoline goes to motion.
 The fact that they run cooler means that electric vehicles typically require only about 20% of the power as fossil fuel-powered vehicles.
 Road travel is still the main source of carbon emissions from transportation.
 As a rough estimate of the extra energy required to run all transportation, we’ll assume 20% of the total final non-electric energy consumption.
-This number amounts to an additional 0.75 TW of electricity.
+For 2019, this number amounts to an additional 0.8 TW of electricity.
+Transportation fuel usage went down substantially in 2020 due to the COVID 19 pandemic.

 Industrial processes like steelmaking can be extremely energy intensive, and cause a large fraction of world carbon emissions.
 The processes used around the world are often quite different in their efficiency.
 Steel made in Mexico, for instance, has half the carbon intensity of steel made in China, largely because of the use of electric arc furnaces.
 While there are huge benefits in carbon, particulate matter, and air pollution from electrification of industry, there is less of a power benefit.
 Energy savings depends largely on the temperature of the process.
 Lower temperature processes can benefit substantially from electrification, while higher temperature processes have little energy benefit when electricity is used.